lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 > * *Det er da (receiver-oriented) nok (speaker-oriented adverbs) en fejl*.

-What examples with modal adverbs have you heard?

-Keep listening to the spoken Danish, and you will catch plenty of modal adverbs in everyday speech!
+**What examples with modal adverbs have you heard?
+Keep listening to spoken Danish, and you will catch plenty of modal adverbs in everyday speech.
+Add them to your vocabulary and use actively to sound more native-like!**

 **Det er da ikke svært at lære dem!**